 3. Grateful People Sleep Better

 Adequate sleep is critical for mental and physical health.
-Yet, so many of us toss and turn all night with troubled thoughts.
+Yet so many of us toss and turn all night with troubled thoughts.

 4. Grateful People Make Better Choices with Food

 A cognitive scientist that specializes in eating told Time, “Gratitude replenishes willpower.”
 Thinking about the things you’re grateful for can give you a surge of impulse control.
+Additionally, the positive mental health effects of gratitude (more on this in a moment) can stave off some of the negative feelings that can lead to emotional eating.

 5. Gratitude Can Change Your Brain